Daniel Xhafaj: Dinamo Tirana and retirement

 In November 2014, Xhafaj begun training with Dinamo Tirana as he was a free agent at that time.
 His approach to the club was greeted by the club's administrator Saliaj, who went on to say: "It's an honour and pleasure to have back an ex-champion of Dinamo back on the team again to contribute in this category."
 On 15 January of the following year, Xhafaj officially signed a one-year contract with the club, with the month salary reported to be 150,000 Albanian lek (around €1,100).
 He made his first appearance of the season on 7 February by playing the entire match of the 1–0 away defeat at Lushnja.
 After that, he went on to make further two league appearances before retiring from the sport in March 2015.

 International career

 Xhafaj was called for the first time in senior team in May 2007 by manager Otto Barić for the friendly versus England B. He was the only Albania player not to play in the match as Albania lost 1–3 at Turf Moor.
 Xhafaj continued to be part of the team for the UEFA Euro 2008 qualifying matches against Luxembourg.
 He made his competitive debut in the second match on 6 June, appearing in the last 13 minutes as Albania won 0–3 at Stade Josy Barthel.
-Xhafaj received another call-up in January 2008 for gathering between 14–23 January in Antalya, Turkey.
+Xhafaj received another call-up in January 2008 for gathering between 14 and 23 January in Antalya, Turkey.